switch900/SantaNaughtyOrNiceList/README.md

 <img src="https://github.com/switch900/SantaNaughtyOrNiceList/blob/master/Images/EditProfilePage.png?raw=true" />

-<h3>User Detail Page.
+<h3>     User Detail Page.
 Only Santa can see if a child is naughty or nice and can change status by clicking text box.<br>
-  Santa also see a list of other children he can click on.<br>
+       Santa can also see a list of other children which he can click on.<br>
        When child logs in they do not see checkbox.
 Instead they see an edit user button which Santa does not see.<br>
      Both users see an embedded Google Map from google-map-react that shows user location</h3>

 <img src="https://github.com/switch900/SantaNaughtyOrNiceList/blob/master/Images/SantaDetailPage.png?raw=true"/>